akauppi/GroundLevel-firebase-es/docs/Living with Docker Compose.md

 - is suitable for both development and CI use
 - is a standard tool good to gain experience with
 - helps make execution environments more alike between different users, machines and OSes
-- does not require extra terminals to be kept open,<br /> yet allows centralized access to the service output, when needed
+- does not require extra terminals to be kept open, yet allows centralized access to the service outputs
 - makes it easy to close down started processes

-[^1]: Before DC, the repo used `concurrently`, an `npm` package.
+[^1]: Before DC, the repo used `concurrently`, an `npm` package, and custom scripts for waiting on a port to get opened.
 This worked, but fell short of DC in most of the above cases.

 ### Some downsides